syndesisio/syndesis-project/proposals/068-ftue.md

 3. An OpenShift account is then created and Syndesis is installed on the user's account.
 4. The user receives an email with instructions on how to log into Syndesis using their newly created OpenShift account.

+### User Story

+TBD as we would like to automate some of this.

+- As a user, I understand that I need to have created a Red Hat account, requested and have been granted an OpenShift Online account with Syndesis installed on it, prior to using Syndesis.

 ### First Time Logging in

 At the point of login, we would ideally check for pre-existing GitHub configuration settings.